 The journey out of the Whispering Fen was a grim, silent affair.
 The oppressive fog of the Mire of Shadows gave way to the cloying humidity of the outer swamps, but the oppressive weight in the survivors' hearts did not lift.
-They were a fractured, traumatized group of four, a stark remnant of the proud, arrogant team of twelve that had entered.
+They were a fractured, traumatized group, a stark remnant of the proud, arrogant team that had entered.

 "Gone," he whispered, his eyes wide and unfocused.
 "Senior Brother Jian Long… just gone.
 One moment he was there, a Fourth Stage Qi Condensation expert, the next… nothing."
 He looked at Su Ling, his face a mask of terror.
 "Senior Sister, what was that thing?
 The sect's records… they don't mention any beast of that magnitude in the Fen."